Getting Data into Your Workspace

 After you have populated your workspace with sufficient data, you can start a systematic review of your organization's applications, evaluating their interdependencies, usage, and contribution to the business.
 Make sure to assess applications based on Business Criticality, Functional Fit, and Technical Fit.
 Use the TIME assessment and 6R frameworks for a comprehensive evaluation.

 The accuracy of the analysis relies on the sufficiency of data quality.
-Make use of the Lifecycle Catalog and SaaS Catalog to enrich and refine your data.
-The Lifecycle catalog focuses on software and hardware lifecycle information, while the SaaS catalog gives details on SaaS applications, including hosting type, SSO status, and more.
-To learn more about reference catalogs, see Reference Catalog.
+To enrich and refine your data, make use of the application and IT component data from the reference catalog.
+To learn more about using the reference catalog, see Reference Catalog.

 By identifying valuable and vulnerable applications, you can make efficient resource allocation and make informed decisions on further courses of action.
 In our Application Portfolio Assessment use case, you can learn more about how to get that 360° overview of your IT landscape and assess your application portfolio.